hlynch/Biometry2021/docs/Week-5-lecture.md

 n = \left(\frac{\sigma(z_{1-\alpha}+z_{1-\beta})}{\delta}\right)^{2}
 $$

-You will be asked to derive this in the problem set but for now its enough to note that in the very common case that $\alpha$=0.05 and power=1-$\beta$=0.80, this can be approximated by
+You will be derive this as a group in lab this week but for now its enough to note that in the very common case that $\alpha$=0.05 and power=1-$\beta$=0.80, this can be approximated by

 $$
 n = \frac{8\sigma^{2}}{\delta^{2}}